Mitsubishi Electric Air Conditioning Systems (Update B)

 Prerequisites

-• Network access to the air conditioning system's management interface (typically HTTP/HTTPS port)
+• Network access to the air conditioning system's management interface (typically TCP port 80 or 443)

 • No valid credentials required